 How can we actually achieve Vision Zero?
 As Toronto City Council voted again to accelerate its Vision Zero Road Safety Plan, and road deaths in the city show no signs of decline, this question is coming from all sides.
-At the end of February, Vision Zero leaders will be congregating in Toronto to discuss implementation strategies at the Vision Zero Advocate Conference, and TCAT will be taking part as one of the City’s Road Safety Partners.

 Vision Zero, a concept developed in Sweden twenty years ago, has at its foundation a simple, but bold goal: get to zero serious injuries and deaths on the road.
 The goal of zero is based on the belief that road deaths and injuries are not accidents.
 They are predictable, given the current design of our streets and the fact that humans make mistakes.
 They are also preventable, in that if we designed our streets differently, the possibility for a mistake to have serious, deadly consequences could be eliminated (check out the Vision Zero Initiative from the Swedish government for more on this).